VeronicaBlake/student-workbook/src/reflections/wk1/day5.md

 We made CSS stoplight for the morning challenge, and I was really happy with my code.
 Like, not just like "Oh, this is okay."
 I was like "This is some well written code."
 Which felt _awesome_.
 Granted it's just 5 elements on the page styled with flexbox, and I had to cannibalize my hover pseudo class from the stoplight I wrote before, but it still felt good.
 It was also different from Mark's, which was cool too.
 It felt like finding my own voice as a developer.

+Getting my sea legs back with bootstrap was a bit rough, but I think that it will be a lot easier from here on out.
+I did kind of go MIA for a month and didn't get in a lot of practice during that time.
+Just have to take it slow, and try not to rush or get overwhelmed by the backlog of information and stress in my brain.

 ---

 ## Day 4